codio/startup-test/README.md

 - Drag and drop the internal contents of `laravel` (not the 'laravel' folder itself) into `moved`
 - Does this all move properly?
 Currently, there is a long delay where nothing happens (should be fixed soon with some sort of filetree progress indicator)
 - run `rm -rf move` to remove the contents.
 Does it get removed and is there a delay (same comments as above regarding a new progress indicator)
+- test high speed editing of any file in the project.
+Hold keys down and ensure editing speed is good.